-8. How is the Programme governed?
+Q: How is the Programme governed?

 The UN-REDD Programme has a Policy Board that decides on strategic direction and budget allocation.
-The Policy Board is made up of representatives from partner countries, donors to the Multi-Partner Trust Fund, Civil Society, Indigenous Peoples and the three UN agencies (FAO, UNDP and UNEP).
+The Policy Board is made up of representatives from partner countries, donors to the Multi-Donor Trust Fund, Civil Society, Indigenous Peoples and the three UN agencies (FAO, UNDP and UNEP).
 The Programme's Secretariat, based in Geneva, supports the successful implementation of the Programme by coordinating the activities of the three UN agencies and the work of the Policy Board.

-9. How is the UN-REDD Programme financed?
+Q: How is the UN-REDD Programme financed?

 Norway continues to be the UN-REDD Programme's first and largest donor.
-Since the Programme was launched in September 2008, Norway has committed US\$52.2 million for 2008-2009, US\$31 million for 2010 and at least US\$40 million for 2011-2012.
-Denmark became the second donor country to join the UN-REDD Programme, committing US\$2 million in June 2009 and another US\$6 million in November 2010.
-At the end of 2009, Spain announced its pledge of US\$20.2 million to the UN-REDD Programme over a period of three years, and confirmed US\$1.4 million for 2010 in November 2010.
-In March of 2011, the UN-REDD Programme Policy Board was pleased to welcome Japan's first funding commitment to the Programme of US\$3 million for the UN-REDD Global Programme, and a first-time funding pledge from the European Commission of approximately US\$14 million (€10 million).
-The Grand Duchy of Luxembourg became the sixth donor to support the UN-REDD Programme with a first-time funding pledge of US\$2.7 (€2 million) in October 2012.

-The UN-REDD Programme is now actively looking for more donors, to meet the increasing demand from countries seeking support from the Programme.
+Since the Programme was launched in September 2008, Norway has committed US\$52 million for 2009, and has pledged to contribute another US\$30 million for 2010.
+Denmark became the second donor country to join the UN-REDD Programme, committing US\$2 million in June 2009.
+At the end of 2009, Spain announced its pledge of US\$20.2 million to the UN-REDD Programme over a period of three years.
+The Programme UN-REDD is now actively looking for more donors, to meet the increasing demand from countries seeking support from the Programme.

-For an overview of current funds and budget allocations, consult the Programme's Multi-Partner Trust Fund office.
+For an overview of current funds and budget allocations, consult the Programme's Multi-Donor Trust Fund.

-10. How does the Programme work with other REDD+ initiatives?
+Q: How does the Programme work with other REDD+ initiatives?

 Key strategic partners for the UN-REDD Programme are the Forest Carbon Partnership Facility (FCPF) and Forest Investment Program (FIP), hosted by the World Bank.
 The UN-REDD Programme continues to explore closer collaboration with the UNFCCC Secretariat in areas such as supporting the implementation of UNFCCC decisions, providing information and lessons learned from the initial member countries, preparation of technical papers as well as working jointly on capacity development projects.
-The UN-REDD Programme is also partnering with the Global Environment Facility (GEF).